mhaack/mh-site/src/content/halloween-fire-pumpkin/index.md

 ## Jack-O-Lantern Flamethrower

-A flame throwing jack-o'-lantern is a real Halloween highlight and definitely something to impress the trick-or-treaters and your neighbors.
+A flame-throwing jack-o'-lantern is a real Halloween highlight and definitely something to impress the trick-or-treaters and your neighbors.
 An internet controlled IoT flame throwing jack-o'-lantern is even better.

 This Jack-O-Lantern is internet connected and can be controlled via MQTT protocol.
 That way the project can be integrated into a home automation solution like [OpenHab](https://www.openhab.org) or [Home Assistant](https://www.home-assistant.io) to control the flamethrower from there or via Alexa or Google Home.

 <div class="video-container"><iframe width="615" height="352" src="https://www.youtube.com/embed/jMbAKtgw04k" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

-Your are "not so much" interested in Halloween?
+You are "not so much" interested in Halloween?
 This is for you as well, a little fire will make even the most bold of people think twice about approaching your door.

-This is actually my second version of the flame throwing jack-o'-lantern 😀 I already build one last year using a modified room spray (like [this project](https://www.hackster.io/Dlbates/iot-flaming-and-talking-pumpkin-using-aws-and-esp8266-49934f)).
-But these do not allow to control the flame directly so I decided I need to build a more pro version which allows to control the duration of the flame.
+This is actually my second version of the flame-throwing jack-o'-lantern 😀 I already build one last year using a modified room spray (like [this project](https://www.hackster.io/Dlbates/iot-flaming-and-talking-pumpkin-using-aws-and-esp8266-49934f)).
+But these do not allow to control the flame directly so I decided I need to build a more pro version which allows controlling the duration of the flame.

 **Warning**: This pumpkin and playing with fire is extremely dangerous and you definitely should not make one of these.
 I do not endorse the manufacture or use of flamethrowers jack-o'-lanterns.
 The following project description is posted here are for research and entertainment purposes only.

 If you are going to rebuild this project you do it at your own risks.
 Read the warning above - twice!
-Also make sure the place the pumpkin at a safe location to not harm anybody or burn down your own house!
+Also, make sure the place the pumpkin at a safe location to not harm anybody or burn down your own house!

 ### Hardware